ibm-cloud-docs/schematics/terraform.md

 - Learn how to create an [{{site.data.keyword.bplong_notm}} job](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_job){: external} resource to run your Terraform template in IBM Cloud.
 - To run `Ansible playbooks` in {{site.data.keyword.cloud_notm}} check out the [{{site.data.keyword.bplong_notm}} action](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action){: external} resource.
-- Explore other supported Terraform resources and data sources for [{{site.data.keyword.bplong_notm}}](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action){: external} or checkout other arguments and attributes that you can use for the Terraform resources that were used in this example.
+- Explore other supported Terraform resources and data sources for [{{site.data.keyword.bplong_notm}}](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action){: external} or checkout other arguments and attributes that you can use for the Terraform resources that were used in the example.